1uckyPh4nt0m/PassUp/README.md

 cargo run -- [Program arguments]
 ```

-Whether or not the browser is executed in headless mode, can be changed in *nightwatch.conf.js*.
-To disable headless mode comment the *'-headless'* argument out for the desired browser.
+Whether or not the browser is executed in headless mode, can be changed in [nightwatch.conf.js](https://github.com/1uckyPh4nt0m/PassUp/blob/master/nightwatch.conf.js).
+To disable headless mode comment the *'-headless'* argument out for the desired browser, see Section [Nightwatch Configuration](#nightwatch-configuration) for additional information.

 ### Program Arguments
 Argument | Description
 -------- | -----------